barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 title: Convolution Neural Network in OtoNhanh.vn
 author: hoangbm
 ---
-Nowadays, Deep Learning become more and more popular in many domains like Finance, E-Commerce.
+Nowadays, Deep Learning becomes more and more popular in many domains like Finance, E-Commerce.
 At [OtoNhanh.vn](https://otonhanh.vn), we employ Deep Learning to tackle the problems of Natural Language Processing to deal with the requests of the user in our site or of Computer Vision in the illustration of cars.
-In this blog, we will focus on the network architecture that we consider to use in our Computer Vision application.
+In this blog, we will focus on the network architectures that we consider to use in our Computer Vision application.
 There will be 3 parts in this blog:
 - Part 1: ConvNet and its principal elements
 - Part 2: ConvNet architectures